Frequently Asked Questions

 What is score?

-Score is a value which represents the number of equal-sized pieces a pill could be broken into, if it were split using the score lines present on the pill.
-For example, a round pill with a single score line would be broken into two equal-sized pieces; therefore it has a score value of 2.
-A square with two score lines in a cross pattern would be broken into four equal-sized pieces; therefore it has a score value of 4.
+Score is the number of pieces a pill could be broken into, if it were split using the score lines present on the pill.
+For example, a round pill with a single score line would be broken into two pieces; therefore it has a score value of 2.
+A square with two score lines in a cross pattern would be broken into four pieces; therefore it has a score value of 4.
 A pill with no score lines has a value of 1.
-Try searching for the different score values in Pillbox to see examples.
-The FDA sets the official guidance for score.
+Try searching with different score values in Pillbox to see examples.

 Where can I learn more about the specifications for the FDA's Structured Product Labeling (SPL) criteria?